johnwarden/atproto-community-notes/services/notes/DEPLOYMENT_PLAN.md

 # Community Notes Service - Production Deployment Plan

+TODO: FEEDGEN_DOCUMENT_DID will no be did:web:$NOTES_SERVICE_DOMAIN.
+We serve a dynamic /.well-known/did.json from that endpoint.
+TODO: INTERNAL_API_HOST

 ## Overview

 This document outlines the comprehensive plan for deploying the Community Notes service to production.
 This service is part of the atproto-community-notes project (https://github.com/johnwarden/atproto-community-notes).